dojo/docs/developer/design/loader.rst

   * bracket feature-dependent code to guarantee correct runtime operation and allow the possibility of trimming branches with build systems in order to create platform-optimized versions of applications

-I'll describe dojo's implementation of has.js in detail, but here's a self explanitory example of adding a test:
+I'll describe dojo's implementation of has.js in detail, but here's a self explanatory example of adding a test:

 .. code-block :: html